odea-project/qAlgorithms/report/discussion_tests.md

 considered identical.
 The most visible difference to the DQSC variation is that here, blanks do appear as a visible decrease.

+The solution chosen for confidence limits uses a separately recorded series of ten technical replicates.
+Their similarity is confirmed via PCA before asserting them as the best-case scenario for a given set of instrument conditions.

 The combined view shows a change in both parameters if the series changes, both being largely constant within the group of known good measurements.
 An increase in DQSC does not necessarily coincide with an increase in